tinatham/tina_tham/README.md

 "The bud stands for all things, even for those things that don’t flower, for everything flowers, from within, of self-blessing;
 though sometimes it is necessary to reteach a thing its loveliness...."   –Galway Kinnell

+"The greatest value of a picture is when it forces us to notice what we never expected to see."  - John Tukey

 <!-- Add link to the sections -->
 [Experience](#experience) <br>